Guest blog: Consensus on the benefits of innovation, but how to unlock them is less clear

 And we lose any aim of simplicity if it is a single scheme in name only.
 At the moment, the government proposes retaining the SME scheme for R&D intensive SMEs, instead of simply retaining higher generosity within the single scheme.
 The position for R&D intensive SMEs needs to be clarified to prevent them flipping between two different schemes without any visibility of the rate of relief which will apply when making investment decisions.

-2. Error and fraud in R&D tax reliefs are real issues, but genuine innovation cannot be collateral damage in the war on non-compliance.
+On the subject of higher rates for SMEs, changes announced last autumn (and implemented just a few months later), all but equalised the generosity of the reliefs offered to large businesses and SMEs.
+This ignores evidence that SMEs face far higher hurdles when seeking access to funding for R&D projects, which is why a higher rate has historically been available to these businesses.
+The move suggests a lack of understanding of the R&D ecosystem in the UK, with larger businesses often relying on an innovation supply chain of smaller businesses. - Error and fraud in R&D tax reliefs are real issues, but genuine innovation cannot be collateral damage in the war on non-compliance.
 HMRC needs sufficient resources to operate a compliance process that offers a genuine disincentive to fraudulent, negligent or abusive R&D claims.
 This means not just a volume of resources, but sufficient training to ensure that case workers can consistently sort good from bad.
 A heavy-handed, inconsistent approach not only risks discouraging genuine claimants, but it also plays directly into the hands of rogue agents willing to game the system.

 Poor behaviour by agents could be best addressed by improving the regulatory framework governing professional tax advisers.
 Members of the Chartered Institute of Taxation (and equivalent tax and accounting professional bodies) are held to a strict code of conduct designed to protect clients from bad advice.

 HMRC should also work harder to produce better guidance.
 Preventing mistakes and disputes is far more cost effective for the exchequer than relying on retrospective compliance checks to recoup amounts paid in error.
 With clear and accessible guidance, HMRC would be arming businesses against rogue advice.
 One exception is the definition of R&D, which dictates which types of innovation the incentive offers relief for.
-DSIT has responsibility for this definition, but needs a far more proactive role in its application, including regular reviews to keep it up to date and aligned with wider innovation policy.
+DSIT has responsibility for this definition, but needs a far more proactive role in its application, including regular reviews to keep it up to date and aligned with wider innovation policy. - The above two steps are significant, but largely remedial.
+They would help to repair damage done in recent years and provide a foundation on which to build a truly effective tax incentive for R&D. Any changes should be the outcome of proper engagement and consultation with businesses and stakeholders, based on an understanding of UK R&D and business decision-making.

 If we retain a scheme directed specifically to R&D intensive SMEs, the threshold needs to be more realistic, bringing more innovative businesses into the scope of the higher rate.
 Of course, an alternative would be to scrap the threshold completely and reinstate the higher rate for all SMEs, a move which could become possible in a world where there is more confidence that error and fraud are under control.